edofrederix/briscola/doc/chapters/2_data.md

 Much of the code is contained in the briscolaFiniteVolume library.
 Associated with discretizations are fields, boundary conditions, schemes and solvers.
 They require some sort of data structure of the eventual solution variables such as pressure, temperature or velocity.
-Discretizations in Briscola are both *colocated* (like OpenFOAM) but can also be *staggered*.
+Discretizations in Briscola can be either *colocated* (like OpenFOAM) or *staggered*.
 This data structure is an intrinsic part of Briscola, and is programmed in an abstract sense.
 Data fields, boundary conditions, schemes and solvers are not just templated for a primitive type (like scalar, vector, tensor) but also for the mesh type (i.e.,